Dorianteffo/dbt_python_docker/README.md

 make dbt-deploy
 ```

-* To check the tables in PostgreSQL, run:
+* To query the PostgreSQL database, run:

 ```
 make warehouse